Volkswagen Passat Estate - Engines, drive & performance

 Volkswagen Passat Estate diesel engines

-All the Passat's diesel engines feel powerful, and even the entry-level 1.6-litre TDI model isn’t underpowered.
-However, the 148bhp 2.0-litre TDI model is our favourite all-rounder, combining a brisk 0-62mph time of 8.9 seconds with a top speed of 135mph.
+All the Passat's diesel engines feel powerful, and even the entry-level 120bhp 2.0-litre TDI model isn’t underpowered.
+However, the 148bhp 2.0-litre TDI model is our favourite all-rounder, combining a brisk 0-62mph time of 9.1 seconds with a top speed of 132mph.
 Overtaking is easy and safe, but this engine is particularly impressive at high speeds, where it’s quiet, smooth and a great motorway mile-muncher.

-The mid-range 187bhp TDI fitted with the DSG automatic gearbox goes from 0-62mph in 7.9 seconds, while the flagship 237bhp BiTDI model is faster still.
+The range-topping 197bhp TDI fitted with the DSG automatic gearbox goes from 0-62mph in 7.6 seconds, while the now-discontinued 237bhp BiTDI model is faster still.
 It will keep up many so-called sports cars in a straight line without being any noisier than the less powerful diesels.
-Only available with the DSG automatic gearbox and four-wheel drive, it’ll cover 0-62mph in just 6.3 seconds and go on to a top speed of 147mph.
+Only available with the DSG automatic gearbox and four-wheel drive, that version will cover 0-62mph in just 6.3 seconds and go on to a top speed of 147mph.
 This model is ideal for the speed-limit-free German autobahn, but most of its performance will be superfluous on UK roads.

 There’s just one petrol engine available with the Passat, but the 1.5-litre TSI EVO is well matched to the car.
 With 148bhp it has just enough power to give the big estate convincing acceleration, plus it’s smooth and quiet enough to not sound strained when you work it hard.
 Make no mistake, it’s no performance car - the 2.0-litre diesels feel more muscular - but its refined nature enhances the Passat’s hushed refinement on long motorway runs.